Adhoc Testing with in Software Testing with Example

 Adhoc testing is a type of software testing in which testing of the application is random. ad hoc testing is performed once the tester is done with formal testing.

-Ad -hoc testing is defined as "Testing the application randomly without referring to any kind of formal documents like test scenarios, or test cases. ad-hoc testing is also called informal testing.
+Ad -hoc testing is defined as "Testing the application randomly without referring to any formal documents like test scenarios or test cases. ad-hoc testing is also called informal testing.

-The main aim of doing Adhoc testing is to break the application and increase the test coverage and find the defect by random clicking. also, increase the defect count somehow.
+The main aim of doing ad hoc testing is to break the application increase the test coverage and find the defect by random clicking. also, increase the defect count somehow.

 Adhoc Testing Example